My colleague Sanjay Kaul wrote an interesting article, “Are presentation and language skills overemphasized in the employability index?’

 The best example of Using language to a nation’s advantage is the model that China adopted.
 When Deng Xiaoping launched the major reforms to revamp the economic policies, he also understood that opening up the Chinese market is impossible without letting people learn English.
 Deng was a visionary who knew that English would also open up the entire universe of modern technological advances taking place worldwide for the Chinese people who have lived the entire decade under the regime of Mao Zedong, treating English as an “Enemies Language.”
 Chinese Ministry of Education (MOE) issued the first unified primary and secondary curriculum in 1978, bringing English into the Chinese Education system.
 The unsaid motive behind this step was, “Let China know the world.”

-China’s rise in the world as a major economic power is a story told by many people in many ways, but the fact stays the Chinese worked very hard to learn and use the language to their advantage.
+China’s rise in the world as a major economic power is a story told by many people in many ways, but the fact remains that the Chinese worked very hard to learn and use the language to their advantage.

 Around 2004 China was established as the “Factory of the World,” and interesting developments were taking place.
 I have traveled to China from 2002 to 2016, extensively.
-I was surprised to see foreigners (mostly Americans and some Europeans) were making “long stays” not only in Shanghai but also in places like Shandong, Hangzhou Xiamen.
-People were learning Mandarin the world over.
+I was surprised to see foreigners (mostly Americans and some Europeans) making “long stays” not only in Shanghai but also in places like Shandong, Hangzhou Xiamen.
+People were learning Mandarin all over the world.
 Colleges and universities were offering courses in the Chinese language.
 Maybe that was the phase when the Chinese said, “Let the world know China.”

 Those who have traveled to China will agree with me that most Chinese speak English to communicate what is essential irrespective of it being grammatically correct or not.
 I am not advocating to speak a language incorrectly, but in the Indian context, it is important to understand that we can differentiate between a Skill and knowledge.

-For historical reasons, we Indians can understand and express themselves in English for a much longer time than China but are we using this to our advantage?
+For historical reasons, we Indians can understand and express ourselves in English for a much longer time than China but are we using this to our advantage?